Cloudshock/bootstrap/README.md

 The initial setup script for GCP creates two GCP Projects, links a GCP Billing Account to them, creates a GCP Service Account (in one of the GCP Projects), grants this Service Account the Owner role in both GCP Projects, and finally generates a Key for the GCP Service Account.

-The two GCP Projects created are: a restricted project where the production and pre-production deployments exist, as well as released assets like Google Compute Engine (GCE) Images and Docker Images; the other project is used by developers to deploy their own deployments or partial deployments to experiment, validate, and test, prior to commiting their changes to the main branches of the code repositories.
+The three GCP Projects created are: a restricted project where the production and pre-production deployments exist, the next project is used by developers to deploy their own deployments or partial deployments to experiment, validate, and test, prior to commiting their changes to the main branches of the code repositories, and the final project is where GCE Images are built and hosted.

 GCP Projects are identified in two ways:
 * Name: a display name for the project